eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 Osteocutaneous radial forearm free flap harvest

-Sterilely uncover the surgical donor site of the arm and draw the skin paddle on the volar aspect of the forearm (see Image 1).
+Sterilely uncover the surgical donor site of the arm and draw the skin paddle on the volar aspect of the forearm, as shown below.
 The size and shape of the paddle depend on the needs of the head and neck defect.
 The paddle is proximally biased about 2 cm proximal to the wrist crease.
 The paddle is also ulnarly biased but insufficient to disrupt the perforators in the lateral intermuscular septum to the skin.
 These 2 positional biases aid in cutaneous coverage of the internal fixation plate hardware of the donor radius described below.

 Perform the medial longitudinal skin incision first.
 Make this incision (as all skin incisions) with a number 15 scalpel.
-Then, perform subfascial dissection medially to laterally using tenotomy scissors (see Image 2).
+Then, perform subfascial dissection medially to laterally using tenotomy scissors, as shown in the image below.
 Make the proximal and distal incisions after confirming the defect size in the head and neck recipient site.
 Take care proximally to avoid the medial antebrachial cutaneous nerve traveling in the muscular fascia.
 Distally, exercise caution lateral to the flexor carpi ulnaris tendon to avoid damage to a superficially running ulnar artery pedicle.
 As dissection proceeds laterally, subfascial dissection occurs over the palmaris longus tendon (if present) and the flexor carpi radialis tendon.
 Maintain the paratenon on these tendons to assist with STSG take during wound closure.

 Proximally, make a linear or curvilinear incision from the skin paddle to the antecubital fossa.
 Then, perform subcutaneous dissection to elevate skin flaps medially and laterally.
 The medial antebrachial cutaneous nerve can then be followed to the antecubital fossa prior to harvest.
 Also, follow the radial artery pedicle to the antecubital fossa using microclips or bipolar cautery on small vascular branches between the pedicle and underlying musculature.
 Those branches lying deep to the skin paddle must be preserved because they feed the underlying radius periosteum.
 Typically, clean the pedicle and follow it proximally to the radial artery's takeoff from the brachial artery.
 The paired venae comitantes frequently coalesce into a single larger vein near the antecubital fossa.
 If a superficial vein is preserved from the fasciocutaneous paddle, it can be followed into the antecubital fossa.
 These veins frequently connect to the deeper venous network as well.